indriApollo/elipsoid_fit_python/README.md

 Use plot_ellipsoid.py to see input data, fitted ellipsoid and data transferred onto sphere surface.

-Use get_calibration_ellipsoid.py to generate mag_out.txt where first row has coordinates of fitted ellipsoid center, and other three rows are ellipsoid axes.
+Use get_calibration_ellipsoid.py to generate mag_cal_ellipsoid.txt where first row has coordinates of fitted ellipsoid center, and other three rows are ellipsoid axes.

 Requirements are: